g4eml/Langstone-V3/README.md

 ./install.sh
 ```

 The initial build can take some time, however it does not need any user input, so go and make a cup of coffee and keep an eye on the touchscreen.
-When the build is finished the Pi will reboot and start-up with the Langstone Transceiver.
-If it does not appear to be working then see the Langstone wiki for some things to look at.
+When the build is finished the Pi will reboot and should start-up with the Langstone Transceiver.
+Occasionally a second reboot may be required.
+If after this it still does not appear to be working then see the Langstone wiki for some things to look at.

 # Updating the Software.